kjhealy/pandoc-templates/README.markdown

   the bibliography files in [socbibs](http://kjhealy.github.com/socbibs).
 You can of course change the bibliography and template files as desired.
+- The `pandoc` commands produced by the current version of the `Makefile` include switches that invoke two [pandoc filters](http://pandoc.org/scripting.html) that do additional processing on the bibliography and cross-references in the document.
+You should install [pandoc-crossref](https://github.com/lierdakil/pandoc-crossref) and [pandoc-citeproc-preamble](https://github.com/spwhitton/pandoc-citeproc-preamble) to make these work.

 ## Contact
 Kieran Healy, `@kjhealy`